All Episodes

 How many of you people go to the gym?

-Of those of you that go to the gym, I I don't go to the gym, obviously, because I already know all of this.
+Of those of you that go to the gym, I don't go to the gym, obviously, because I already know all of this.

-How many people in there do you think are liberals doing the same thing over and over again with no results whatsoever, but they buy into all of this pop culture rhetoric on this stuff.
+Let me ask you a question: How many people in there do you think are liberals doing the same thing over and over again with no results whatsoever?

-You know, more than 20 years as a weight loss and fitness professional, Mr. Karas says, I have been working with clients one-on-one, and I've been leading teaching and training a team of the best and brightest physical trainers in New York and Chicago.
+You know, more than 20 years as a weight loss and fitness professional, Mr. Karas says, I have been working with clients one-on-one, and I've been leading, teaching, and training a team of the best and brightest physical trainers in New York and Chicago.

-Identifying cutting edge research, testing it, and then bringing the best of the best information and instruction to our clients.
+We've been in the field, identifying cutting-edge research, testing it, and then bringing the best of the best information and instruction to our clients.

-It kills your internal organs, and it kills your immune system, your body composition, kills your time, and it kills most of all your motivation to stay committed to losing weight.
+It kills your weight loss plan, it kills your joints, it kills your internal organs, and it kills your immune system, your body composition, kills your time, and it kills, most of all, your motivation to stay committed to losing weight.

 But there's one thing that cardio doesn't kill, and that's your appetite.